Authored by Adam Sherman

 They are incredibly comfortable, with adjustable straps providing a highly customizable fit for any width.
 They have a cushioned EVA foam midsole with ergonomic arch support—that’s the good stuff, especially if you just need a comfortable sandal.

 For those of you who need a comfortable pair with arch support, these outdoor sandals are the option you want to purchase.
 A light-weight option, they’re perfect for carry-ons so you can go right from the plane to vacationing on the beach.
+All I have to do is put them in my backpack, get on the plane, and slip them on as I take a taxi from the airport to the beach.
+They make traveling a lot easier!

 They’re made of exceptional quality and have a water-ready, quick-drying webbing on the top to keep your foot enclosed.
 Although these are called a hiking sandal, they can easily be used for any and all water adventures or hikes with river components.